ToolShedTested

 5. SKIL PWR CORE 20 Brushless Jigsaw JS820301 -- Best Budget Kit

 The SKIL JS820301 wins one category that no other jigsaw in this roundup can touch: best complete kit under $80.
 It ships with a battery and charger.
-For a first-time buyer who does not own any battery platform, that matters enormously -- you can buy this kit, cut today, and spend zero additional money on batteries or chargers.
+For a first-time buyer who does not own any battery platform, that matters enormously -- the kit is ready to use without extra battery or charger purchases.

 The brushless motor is a genuine surprise at this price.
 It runs cooler and more efficiently than you would expect from a sub-$80 kit, and the PWR CORE 20 battery platform extends across SKIL circular saws and drills if you add tools later.
 The 3-position orbital and 2,800 SPM ceiling match the Ryobi's specs.
 Where it falls short is build refinement -- the orbital action is less smooth than the premium models, and blade wobble on thick hardwood is more noticeable.
 For first-time buyers cutting shelves, trim, and occasional curved work, those limitations rarely matter in practice.